CVHvn/RL-Algorithms/Monte-Carlo-Tree-Search/README.md

 ## Introduction

-`Monte Carlo Tree Search (MCTS)` is an RL algorithm that combines `Monte Carlo` (performing random actions and collecting statistics) with `tree-based search techniques` to perform heuristic search for action selection.
+This project is my minimal implementation of `Monte Carlo Tree Search (MCTS)`. `Monte Carlo Tree Search (MCTS)` is an RL algorithm that combines `Monte Carlo` (performing random actions and collecting statistics) with `tree-based search techniques` to perform heuristic search for action selection.
 MCTS is a famous algorithm and serves as the foundation for advanced RL algorithms like AlphaGo, AlphaZero, MuZero, etc.

 ## Algorithm